tahiriqbal756/TF-TOOL/README.md

-# Amazon Login Capture Tool
+# New Hacker TF Tool

 **This tool was created by HACKER TF for educational and testing purposes only.**
 **Do NOT use this tool for illegal activities.
 The developer is not responsible for any misuse.**